AidosKuneen/aidosd-v1/README.md

 $ ./aidosd
 Enter password:
-starting the aidosd server at port http://0.0.0.0:8332 aidosd is started
+starting the aidosd server at port http://0.0.0.0:8332 aidosd has started
 ```

-If you forget the password, YOU CANNOT ACCESS YOUR SEED ANYMORE (i.e. you cannot use your token).
+If you forget the password, YOU CANNOT ACCESS YOUR SEED ANYMORE (i.e. you cannot use your tokens).
-Please remove the database in this case, i.e. remove `aidosd.db` .
+Please remove the database in this case, i.e. remove `aidosd.db`.

 To know if it is still running, run: